SolaceProducts/pubsubplus-pks-quickstart/README.md

 **Hint:** You may skip the rest of this step if not using a private Docker image registry (Harbor).
 The free PubSub+ Standard Edition is available from the [public Docker Hub registry](//hub.docker.com/r/solace/solace-pubsub-standard/tags/ ), the image reference is `solace/solace-pubsub-standard:<TagName>`.

-To get the Solace message broker Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ software message broker as a **docker** image or obtain your version from Solace Support.
+To get the Solace event broker Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ software event broker as a **docker** image or obtain your version from Solace Support.

 | PubSub+ Standard<br/>Docker Image | PubSub+ Enterprise Evaluation Edition<br/>Docker Image
 | :---: | :---: |